awuest/BST260-Project/README.md

 # BST260 Final Project: Trends in Breast Cancer Screening & Mortality

-#### Authors: Anna Wuest, Colleen McGarth, Dougie Zubizarreta, Rowana Ahmed
+#### Authors: Anna Wuest, Colleen McGrath, Dougie Zubizarreta, Rowana Ahmed

 We are motivated by the well-documented racial/ethnic and socioeconomic disparities in breast cancer screening, treatment, and outcomes.